 - Are application owners notified in real time, (via email) the instant their data is changed outside of a control boundary?
 (See Figure 2.)

-Data Thread also includes powerful workflow features that allow actions to be performed when certain criteria are met.
+Database Monitor also includes powerful workflow features that allow actions to be performed when certain criteria are met.
 For example, have it send an email when a salary field changes by more than $1,000 or have it invoke a re-ordering program the instant the widgets inventory falls 10 percent below the desired stocking level.

 Of course, one of the most challenging parts of auditing in the real world is the volume of audit data that needs to be reviewed.
 Some companies generate gigabytes of audit information every day!
 Having to pour over reams of paper reports is like looking for the proverbial needle in the haystack, and likely will lead to missed events and eventually less (or no) ongoing review.
 Having a server monitor itself, and escalate only important data events, is critical to facilitating a quick response and reducing risk.